Helen Fogg Outreach Committee

 Goals:

-2. Promote volunteerism within the congregation
+3. Promote volunteerism within the congregation by providing related social justice action opportunities

-4. Support the work of the Unitarian Universalist Service Committee
+5. Support the work of the Unitarian Universalist Service Committee

 In serving as a conduit to and from the parish on issues worthy of our response, we: